howdoicomputer/canigohome/README.md

 ![Sweet.
 Baby.
 Jesus.](https://media.giphy.com/media/i2j51OF1D2t0c/giphy.gif)

-That's the good stuff.
+Awh yeah, that's the good stuff.
 So now you need to figure out how to make that URL work for you; let me break it down.

 ```
 http://dev.virtualearth.net/REST/V1/Routes/Driving?